How are we going?

 The overall vision of Randwick City Council is to manage our waste as a valuable resource.
 We aim to recover the maximum resources possible, while protecting the environment and making our city a healthy place to live.

 Did you know?
-We're aiming to divert 80% of our waste from landfills by 2030.
+In line with the NSW Government’s Waste Strategy 2041, we’re aiming to divert 80% of waste from landfill by 2030.

 The Australian waste and recycling environment